-Federal Award Notice
+Federal Award Notices

-Successful applications will receive OVW award notifications electronically from the OJP Grants Management System.
-This award notification will be sent to the individuals listed as the Authorized Representation and the Point of Contact in GMS for the application that was selected for funding and will include instructions on accepting the award.
+Successful applications will receive OVW award notifications electronically from the OJP Grants Management System (GMS) (not grants.gov).
+This award notification will be sent to the individuals listed as the Authorized Representative and the Point of Contact on the SF-424 for the application that was selected for funding and will include instructions on accepting the award.
 Recipients will be required to login; accept any outstanding assurances and certifications on the award; designate financial points of contact; and review, sign, and accept the award.
-The award acceptance process involves physical signature of the award document and terms and conditions by the authorized representative and the scanning of the fully-executed award document to OVW.
+The award acceptance process involves physical signature of the award document and terms and conditions by the Authorized Representative and the scanning of the fully-executed award document to OVW.

-Administrative and National Policy Requirements Information for All Federal Award Grantees
+Administrative and National Policy Requirements

+Information for All Federal Award Grantees